Child Welfare & Child Protection Cases in Seattle, WA

 Child Protective Services (CPS) exists to protect children in danger, in Seattle & across the US.
 Any person can report an instance of abuse or neglect to CPS, which investigates the allegations.
 However, CPS is a large, bureaucratic organization that sometimes lacks sensitivity to unique family dynamics.
 CPS can overlook the rights of parents and not adhere to the boundaries of state power.
 These oversights can act to the detriment of the same children and families that CPS seeks to assist.
 An effective attorney can help you during this critical investigation phase.

-Linda Lillevik has a wealth of experience in child welfare cases and brings compassion and understanding to your side.
+Linda Lillevik has a wealth of experience with child protective services cases and brings compassion and understanding to your side.
 She knows that the happiness and health of your child is most important to you, and has spent years in the courtroom as a powerful advocate in dependency hearings and administrative law, and has earned a reputation for excellence in this area of the law.

 In Washington, child welfare law is generally referred to as Dependency Law.
 A dependent child is any child under the age of 18 who has been abandoned, abused, or neglected, or else has no capable parent, guardian, or custodian.
 The child is therefore in danger of physical or psychological harm.
 Once a dependency petition is filed, juvenile court holds a hearing within 72 hours.